Urban village (China): History

 As urban areas expanded into villages, rural residents sold their farmland which was put to urban development purposes, with the villagers retaining small parcels for housing.
 Some villagers responded to rapidly increasing real estate values by building multi-unit structures on the small parcels and renting units out to people like migrants, recent college graduates, and small businesses.
 This practice is both illegal and pervasive.

-This pattern of urbanization has created informal urban settlements that are both extremely dense and have a strong sense of community.
-Combined the convenient location to access job opportunities in the city and cheap rental price per person, urban villages become hubs for the low-income transient population, including rural migrant workers, poor college students, and blue-collar professionals.
+This pattern of urbanization created informal urban settlements that are both extremely dense and have a strong sense of community.
+Combined with the convenient location to access job opportunities in the city and cheap rental price per person, urban villages become hubs for the low-income transient population, including rural migrant workers, poor college students, and blue-collar professionals.
 Such complex composition of demography and the heightened demand for affordable housing in the city restrain authorities from any plans to rapidly remove urban villages, fearing possible negative social effects and instability.

 Urban villages are largely seen by authorities and urban planners as eyesores and aberrations.
 This perception has led to widespread instances of demolition during the 1990s and 2000s.
 Although the villagers typically received substantial compensation, their tenants typically received neither compensation nor relocation assistance.

 A later countertrend in urban planning in China acknowledges that urban villages have positive contributions through their vibrant, mixed-use, and pedestrian friendly environments.
 As of 2025, a growing trend also views urban villages positively for creating affordable housing for the working class and as entry points in housing for young professionals seeking to live in gentrifying city centers.